Bonfire Ventures

-Bonfire Ventures is a private venture capital firm based in Los Angeles, California, that invests in seed-stage business-to-business (B2B) software companies.
-Founded in 2017 by Jim Andelman and Mark Mullen, the firm focuses on startups with recurring revenue models and applications of artificial intelligence.
-As of 2025, Bonfire Ventures manages over US$1 billion in assets across four funds, including Bonfire IV, which closed at US$245 million in February 2025.
+Bonfire Ventures is a private venture capital firm based in Los Angeles, California.
+It invests primarily in seed-stage business-to-business (B2B) software companies.
+The firm was founded in 2017 by Jim Andelman and Mark Mullen.
+As of 2025, Bonfire Ventures has more than $1 billion in assets under management across four core funds and related companion and select funds.
+Its fourth core fund, Bonfire IV, closed at $245 million in 2025.

-Overview
+The firm’s recent investments have included companies developing artificial-intelligence applications for enterprise and professional workflows.

+History and funds

-Planning for Bonfire Ventures began in 2014, when Andelman and Mullen, both solo investors based in Southern California, began discussing the idea of consolidating their investment efforts.
+Andelman and Mullen began discussing consolidating their investment activities in 2014.
 At the time, Andelman was leading Rincon Venture Partners, and Mullen owned Double M Partners.
 In 2017, they formally established Bonfire Ventures to unify their investment efforts into a single institutional fund dedicated to leading seed-stage rounds in B2B software startups.
-In 2018, Brett Queener, who had held senior roles at Salesforce and Siebel Systems, became a Partner.
-Tyler Churchill joined Bonfire as a summer intern and held various roles over more than six years, becoming a Partner in 2025.
+In 2018, Brett Queener, who had held senior roles at Salesforce and Siebel Systems, became a partner.
+Tyler Churchill joined Bonfire as an intern and became a partner in 2025.

 Bonfire Ventures has raised four core funds since its inception.
-Bonfire I closed in 2018 with US$63 million and supported approximately 30 early-stage companies, primarily based in Southern California.
+Bonfire I closed in 2018 with US$63 million and invested in approximately 30 early-stage companies, primarily based in Southern California.
 Early portfolio companies included Spekit, Aforza, Boulevard, a platform for appointment-based businesses, and Postie, which provides direct mail automation software.

-Bonfire II launched in 2020 with an initial capital of approximately US$100 million.
-The fund retained a comparable portfolio size while extending its investment activities beyond its original geographic scope.
+Bonfire II was announced in 2020 with approximately $100 million in capital.
+The fund maintained a portfolio similar in size to that of its predecessor while investing beyond Southern California.
 Seed-stage investments from Bonfire II include companies such as Cube Software.
-The firm also participated in a $2.5 million funding round for Figment, following its earlier involvement in the company's 2018 pre-seed and 2019 seed rounds.
-In addition to Bonfire II, the firm also manages a Select Fund, which focuses on Series B investments in later-stage startups.
+Bonfire also participated in early financing rounds for Figment and joined the blockchain infrastructure company’s $50 million Series B round in 2021, when Figment was valued at approximately $500 million.
+In addition to Bonfire II, the firm manages a Select Fund, which focuses on Series B investments in later-stage startups.
 Notable investments from the Select Fund include ChowNow Inc., a restaurant ordering platform based in Santa Monica, California.

 In 2022, Bonfire raised US$168 million for its third core fund, along with US$63 million in a companion opportunity fund, totaling US$231 million.
 Portfolio companies supported through this fund include Topline Pro, and Rwazi.
 In 2024, Bonfire participated in a Series A funding round for Supio, an AI-driven legal technology company.

 Bonfire IV closed in February 2025 with US$245 million, making it the firm's largest fund to date.
-It continues the firm's model of backing seed-stage software companies, with increased attention to businesses integrating artificial intelligence.
+It continues the firm's model of backing seed-stage software companies, including businesses integrating artificial intelligence.

+During 2025 and 2026, Bonfire led seed rounds for companies developing software for commercial insurance, tax preparation, information-technology support, marketing, and industrial project management.